laderast/exacloudTutorial/markdown/exacloud-tutorial.md

 For this reason, do *not* use Lustre for long term storage of your data!
 It's better to transfer your files off of Lustre when you're done.

+##The Tragedy of the Commons

+Exacloud is a shared resource, which means it is shared across OHSU.
+We all need to be sensible when we run jobs on it.
+Try to limit the number of concurrent jobs you are running (I try to keep things under 200), and be aware of how long your job will take.
+You can adjust the number of jobs running by limiting the number of jobs you queue, or by setting the ConcurrencyLimit variable in your submit file.
+For more info, see the [Exacloud User Guide](http://exainfo.ohsu.edu/attachments/download/34/ExaCloud%20User%20Guide%20v1.1.pdf) under 'Scheduling Policy under Exacloud'.

 ##Our Goal for Today

 We will be reproducing the following analysis using data pulled from the twitter feed: [On Geek Versus Nerd](https://slackprop.wordpress.com/2013/06/03/on-geek-versus-nerd/).
 We want to discover the words that co-occur with "nerd" and "geek" with high frequency in a corpus of tweets.